theolivenbaum/resin/README.md

 ## Reads are purely disk-based
 Resin is a library, not a service.
 It runs inside of your application domain.

-ResinDB has been optimized to be able to immediately respond to queries without having to first rebuild data structures in-memory.
+Because of that ResinDB has been optimized to be able to immediately respond to queries without having to first rebuild data structures in-memory.

-The default index type is a fast disk-based and bitmapped left-child-right-sibling character trie.
+The default index type is a disk-based and bitmapped doubly chained character trie.

 ResinDB's read/write model allow for multi-threaded read and write access to the data files.
 Writing is append-only.
 Reading is snapshot-based.

-## No input/output schema
+## No schema
-Store documents with variable number columns/fields.
+You may store documents with variable number columns/fields.

-Group similar documents into separate stores or have them all in a big store.
+If you have graph-like business entities you would like full queryability into, then flatten them out and use paths as field names.

-The document model supports flat or graph-like business entities.
+In queries you reference document fields by key (or path).

-In queries, reference document fields by a simple or complex key/path.
+## Column-oriented indexing options

-## Column-oriented indexing
+Resin creates and maintains an index per document field.

-By default Resin creates and maintains an index per document field.
+You can opt out of indexing (analyzing) of fields, or you may choose to analyze a field but not store it in its original state, only in its analyzed state.

-You can opt out of indexing (analyzing) and storing of fields.
+## Compression

-## Row-based compression
+Analyzed data is compressed in a trie.

-With Resin's default storage engine you have the option of compressing your data with either QuickLZ or GZip.
+Stored data can be compressed with either QuickLZ or GZip.
 For unstructured data this leaves a smaller footprint on disk and enables faster writes.

-Compression is row-based.
-Querying performance affected very little.
-It is the contents of the document storage file that is compressed and that file is touched after the index lookup and the scoring.
+Compressing stored data affects querying very little.
+In some scenarios it also speeds up writing.

 ## Full-text search
 ResinDB's main index data structure is a disk-based doubly-linked character trie.
 Querying support includes term, fuzzy, prefix, phrase and range.